telerik/blazor-docs/knowledge-base/chart-crowded-grid-lines.md

 * `Skip` - skip the rendering of the first `n` lines, where `n` is the `double` number passed to the parameter.
 * You can also control other visual settings of the lines like their `Color`, `Width` and `DashType`.

+You can do the same for the `MinorGridLines` too.

-For a [`Date Axis` Chart]({%slug components/chart/date-axis%}) you can set the `BaseUnit` parameter of the `<ChartCategoryAxis>` tag according to the data of your application to further control the granularity of the grid lines.
+For a [`Date Axis` Chart]({%slug components/chart/date-axis%}), you can set the `BaseUnit` parameter of the `<ChartCategoryAxis>` tag according to the data of your application to further control the granularity of the grid lines - this is what the number of categories and, thus, grid lines, depends on.

->caption Customize the grid lines of a Categorical Chart
+>caption Declutter the grid lines of a Categorical Chart

 ````CSHTML
 @* This example shows how to render every second grid line for the category axis and disable the lines for the value axis *@

 <TelerikChart>